feklee/presvg/README.md

 * Print presentations.

-* Host presentations anywhere you like. *You own all data!*
+* Host presentations anywhere you like. *Your data belongs to you!*

 * View presentations with any modern HTML5 web browser.
 No plugins such as Flash are required.